 If you read the biographies of famous men and women throughout history the one thing that seems to be consistent across the board is not that they became really wealthy overnight, but that they spent long hours, days, weeks, months, and years working at projects, before they were finally recognized for their achievements.

 Ernest Hemingway didn't win the Nobel Prize for literature after writing his first short story, but rather toward the end of his career.
 And the same is true for Bob Dylan if you think about it.
 Achievement takes time and effort and doing the same thing over and over again for years on end.
 And perhaps today, more than ever, we are less and less prepared to go through this.

-Many of my readers - and I lose that term loosely as they apparently don't read anything I have to say - write to me wanting to know how to get rich quick.
+Some of my readers - and I use that term loosely as they apparently don't read anything I have to say - write to me wanting to know how to get rich quick.
 That Zuckerberg fellow became a billionaire overnight, right,?
 That's how it works in this new "dot.com" internet smartphone era, where people become billionaires before the age of 25 - or so it seems, anyway.

 You just need to invest in the right thing or invent the next gizmo.
 Buy a few Bitcoins and become a millionaire in a matter of minutes.
-The idea of slogging through life, working hard, setting aside trivial amounts of money, and hoping the accumulate, is just old-school nonsense which is irrelevant in this modern day and age.
+The idea of slogging through life, working hard, setting aside trivial amounts of money, and hoping they accumulate, is just old-school nonsense which is irrelevant in this modern day and age.

 Or is it?